Profinite genus of fundamental groups of torus bundles: Introduction

+\begin{flushleft} \textbf{Conjecture:} The fundamental group of a compact, orientable 3-manifold is determined by its profinite completion up to finitely many isomorphism classes. \end{flushleft}

-H. Wilton and P. Zalesskii in \cite{WZ17} showed that the geometry of the manifold is determined by the profinite completion of its fundamental group.
-In \cite{WZ18}, they also proved that the profinite completion of the fundamental group of a 3-manifold $M$ determines the Jaco-Shalen-Johannson decomposition of $M$.
-In the same work, these authors pointed out the next step in addressing the above question based on their results and the work of Wilkes \cite{Wil18} who presented a complete answer to the question in relation to graph manifolds, not including the Sol 3-manifolds.
-They highlight that in light of [\cite{WZ18}, Theorem B], the next step in approaching the issue is to consider the parts of the Jaco-Shalen-Johannson decomposition and point out that a definitive treatment of the case of Sol 3-manifolds would be a valuable addition to the literature.
-This paper is dedicated to it.
+W. P. Thurston, in 1982, has conjectured that there are only eight 3-dimensional model geometries, which are: $\mathbf{E}^{3}$, $\mathbf{H}^{3}$, $\mathbf{S}^{3}$, $\mathbf{S}^{2}\times \R$, $\mathbf{H}^{2}\times\R$, $\widetilde{\mathbf{SL}_{2}}(\R)$, $\mathbf{Nil}$ and $\mathbf{Sol}$; this was proved by G. Y. Perelman in 2003.
+H. Wilton and P. Zalesskii \cite{WZ17} showed that the geometry of a $3$-manifold is determined by the profinite completion of its fundamental group.
+In \cite{WZ18}, they also proved that the profinite completion of the fundamental group of a 3-manifold $M$ determines the Jaco--Shalen--Johannson decomposition of $M$.
+H. Wilton and P. Zalesskii highlight that considering \cite{WZ17} and \cite{WZ18}, the next step in addressing Question 1 is to consider the parts of the Jaco--Shalen--Johannson decomposition (i.e., the manifold modeled in one of the eight geometries) and point out that a definitive treatment of the case of 3-dimensional solvmanifolds would be a valuable addition to the literature.